nikeedev/nikeedev/README.md

 Hi!

-I’m Nikita, an 16 year old boy, been coding since 12.
+I’m Nikita, been coding since 12 yrs. old.

 I’m interested in creating programs, apps, game engines and other tools for game development!
 I also like exploring new programming languages